GANav: Efficient Terrain Segmentation for Robot Navigation in Unstructured Outdoor Environments: For Terrain Classification

 This feature map $F_{fuse}$ is reshaped (and transposed) into $F_{flat} \in \mathbb{R}^{ H_fW_f\times \sum C_{i}}$, which is passed through the MHSA block with $G$ attention heads.
 The MHSA component fuses flatten multi-scale feature $F_{flat}$ to produce the new feature maps $F_{out} \in \mathbb{R}^{C_{out}\times H_f \times W_f}$ and generates $G$ attention maps (one for each group), $A_1, A_2, \ldots, A_G \in[0, 1]^{H_f W_f\times H_f W_f}$.
 The final output $P\in\mathbb{R}^{G\times H \times W}$ is obtained through a standard procedure of a segmentation network by a series of $1\times1$ convolutions and up-sampling from $F_{out}$.

 As demonstrated in Fig.~\ref{fig:overview}, in our detection head, we use MHSA to fuse multi-scale features and generate different attention maps for each group.
 We use those attention maps as an additional branch in the detection head and train the detection head to resemble the group distribution by explicitly guiding each attention map towards a corresponding category using a binary cross-entropy loss.
 Our network skips the attention map processing branch during inference time for efficiency.

+Attention maps can also capture the relevancy between two pixel locations.
+Intuitively, $A_{g, [x, y]}$ represents the amount of attention that the pixel at the $x^\textrm{th}$ position must pay to the pixel at the $y^\textrm{th}$ position.
+Given an attention map $A_g$, its main diagonal represents the relevance of each location with respect to the attention head $h_g$.
+We train the attention network to learn feature maps that are most relevant to its corresponding group through group-wise attention loss.

-Our novel design of group-wise attention for multi-scale fusion can outperform existing transformer-based methods with outstanding efficiency on coarse-grain segmentation tasks in challenging off-road environments.
+We use group-wise attention as a fusion method for multi-scale features, which has been shown to be quite powerful in combining different modalities~\cite{model_fusion}, different scales and representations~\cite{m3detr}, and temporal information~\cite{tmp_fusion} for various tasks.
+We will show that our novel design of group-wise attention for multi-scale fusion can outperform most existing transformer-based methods with outstanding efficiency on coarse-grain segmentation tasks in challenging off-road environments.